manahiyo831/VR_RTLSDR_AVATAR/README.md

 ## How to install
 #### 1. To install SideQest to your pc.

-This app can't install from the oculus store.
+This app can't be installed from the oculus store.

-You can install any app with SideQest
+You can install any app with SideQest.

 Please see here for details.

 https://sidequestvr.com/

 #### 2. To install RTL-SDR driver with SideQest.
-This app needs to RTL-SDR driver.
+This app needs RTL-SDR driver.

 So you should install the driver before using the app.

 https://rtl-sdr-driver.en.aptoide.com/app

-please see here for details on how to install the apk file.
+Please see here for details on how to install the apk file.

 https://www.androidcentral.com/how-sideload-apps-oculus-quest

 #### 3. Check to work properly RTL-SDR with your quest2

- Install and run the following software in the same way. you need to connect RTL-SDR to quest2 with an OTG USB cable.
+Install and run the following software in the same way.

+You need to connect RTL-SDR to quest2 with an OTG USB cable.

 https://github.com/demantz/RFAnalyzer

 This is the app for android.
 But it works on quest2.

 #### 4.Install VR_RTLSDR_AVATAR